rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 contained `A👍%`, there would be no way to convert that to a number.
 Because it might fail, the `parse` method returns a `Result` type, much like the `read_line` method does as discussed earlier in “Handling Potential Failure with the Result Type” on page XX.
-You’ll treat this `Result` the same way by using the `expect` method again.
-If `parse` returns an `Err` `Result` variant because it couldn’t create a number from the string, the `expect` call will crash the game and print the message you give it.
-If `parse` can successfully convert the string to a number, it will return the `Ok` variant of `Result`, and `expect` will return the number that you want from the `Ok` value.
+We’ll treat this `Result` the same way by using the `expect` method again.
+If `parse` returns an `Err` `Result` variant because it couldn’t create a number from the string, the `expect` call will crash the game and print the message we give it.
+If `parse` can successfully convert the string to a number, it will return the `Ok` variant of `Result`, and `expect` will return the number that we want from the `Ok` value.

 Let’s run the program now!